Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 • Operation Lifesaver Canada - Preventing rail incidents

-Alstom works with Operation Lifesaver Canada to promote rail safety education.
-More than 50 employees act as ambassadors, raising awareness among at‑risk communities to help reduce injuries and incidents near railway tracks.
+Alstom helps promote rail safety education.
+More than 50 employees serve as ambassadors, raising awareness of risks near railway tracks.

-• No. 9 - Imagining My Sustainable Community - Educating the citizens of tomorrow
+• No. 9 – Imagining My Sustainable Community with tomorrow’s citizens

-• Code MTL - Promoting access to digital skills
+• Code MTL - Promoting digital access in schools

-The Alstom Foundation supports Code MTL to develop digital skills among students aged 5 to 14, particularly in underprivileged schools.
-The programme aims to encourage interest in science, technology, engineering and mathematics (STEM).
+The Alstom Foundation supports the development of digital skills among students aged 5 to 14 and encourages interest in science, technology, engineering, and mathematics.

-• Centraide Montreal and Bas-Saint-Laurent - Mobilising to reduce poverty
+• Centraide Montreal and Bas-St-Laurent - Mobilising against poverty

 • Orange Shirt Society - Wearing an orange shirt on 30 September